Chip Caray: Family

-Chip Caray's grandfather, Harry, was a broadcaster famous for calling games of the St. Louis Cardinals, Chicago White Sox and Chicago Cubs.
+Chip Caray's grandfather, Harry, was famous for calling games of the St. Louis Cardinals, Chicago White Sox, and Chicago Cubs.
 His father, Skip, was the longtime broadcaster for the Atlanta Braves until he died in 2008.
 Chip Caray occasionally imitates his father with sarcastic comments made in a high, nasal voice.
-Caray also has a half-brother, Josh Caray, who is the play-by-play announcer for the Rocket City Trash Pandas (the Class AA affiliate of the Los Angeles Angels).
+Caray also has a half-brother, Josh Caray, who is the play-by-play announcer for the Rocket City Trash Pandas, the Double-A affiliate of the Los Angeles Angels.

-Chip is married to Susan.
-They have three sons, Christopher, Stefan, and Tristan, and a daughter, Summerlyn.
-Caray's twin sons, Christopher and Stefan, attended the University of Georgia, and began their professional sportscasting career with the Amarillo Sod Poodles, a minor league team.